What Are Seller Concessions?

 Why This Matters

 This data reinforces a fundamental principle: smart, aggressive pricing from day one saves you money.
-Not only do you avoid price reductions, but you also minimize the concessions you'll need to offer.
+Not only do you avoid price reductions, but you also minimize the concessions you'll need to offer to close the deal.

 A home that sits becomes stale.
-Buyers assume something is wrong, and they gain negotiating leverage.
-That leverage translates directly into higher concession requests.
+Buyers assume something is wrong, and they gain negotiating leverage, which often results in them asking for more help with closing costs or repairs.

 How Do Price Reductions Affect Seller Concessions?